epheo/anytype-go/README.md

 # Search in a specific space for objects of a specific type
 anyblog -space "My Space" -type "Note" -query "search term"

+# Print curl equivalent of all API requests
+anyblog -curl

 # Set custom timeout
 anyblog -timeout 60s